Nanoelectromechanical systems: Approaches to miniaturization

-Two complementary approaches to fabrication of NEMS can be found.
+Two complementary approaches to fabrication of NEMS can be found, the top-down approach and the bottom-up approach.

 The top-down approach uses the traditional microfabrication methods, i.e. optical, electron-beam lithography and thermal treatments, to manufacture devices.
 While being limited by the resolution of these methods, it allows a large degree of control over the resulting structures.
 In this manner devices such as nanowires, nanorods, and patterned nanostructures are fabricated from metallic thin films or etched semiconductor layers.
 For top-down approaches, increasing surface area to volume ratio enhances the reactivity of nanomaterials.

 Bottom-up approaches, in contrast, use the chemical properties of single molecules to cause single-molecule components to self-organize or self-assemble into some useful conformation, or rely on positional assembly.
 These approaches utilize the concepts of molecular self-assembly and/or molecular recognition.
 This allows fabrication of much smaller structures, albeit often at the cost of limited control of the fabrication process.
 Furthermore, while there are residue materials removed from the original structure for the top-down approach, minimal material is removed or wasted for the bottom-up approach.

 A combination of these approaches may also be used, in which nanoscale molecules are integrated into a top-down framework.
 One such example is the carbon nanotube nanomotor.